ElzaJose/tdex/README.md

 ---

-## 1. What is TDK Runner?
+## 1. What is TDEX?

-TDK Runner is a command-line tool that lets you run automated tests against RDK (Reference Design Kit) devices without needing the full TDK TestManager UI.
+TDEX is a command-line tool that lets you run automated tests against RDK (Reference Design Kit) devices without needing the full TDK TestManager UI.

 You install it once, point it at your device, pick the tests you want to run, and get a report.